-2.9 Overspend Action Plan
+2.10 Overspend Action Plan

-2.9.1 The department is taking recovery action to reduce in year spending as far as possible.
+2.10.1 The department is taking recovery action to reduce in year spending as far as possible.
 There is continued focus on many of the action areas identified within 2015-16 and inclusion of new actions.
 All localities have prepared recovery plans which include ongoing actions and new areas.
 These have been reviewed by Finance and Performance Board and Senior Management Team and key areas for immediate attention within the service to support the in-year budget position have been identified.
 The action plan detailed at Appendix C highlights the main areas of focus for the service.
+These are predominately management actions, rather than new savings, which include a combination of both alternative interventions to help deliver savings that have been identified in the forecast as not achievable this year and changes in practice to support improved day to day budget management.
 The actions and performance are incorporated into the work of the Finance and Performance Board to provide a framework for regular monitoring and assurance.

-2.10 Reserves
+2.11 Reserves

-2.10.1 The department's reserves and provisions at 1st April 2016 were £5.975m.
+2.11.1 The department's reserves and provisions at 1st April 2016 were £5.975m.
 Reserves totalled £2.848m.

-The service is forecasting a net use of reserves in 2016-17 of £1.198m to meet commitments.
+At the point that the budget was set in February 2016, the Council agreed to £1.073m use of Adult Social Services reserves in 2016/17.
+The year end position on reserves was £0.838m higher than at budget.
+The Period 4 finance monitoring report asked Committee to note the planned use of £1.198m of reserves, which was included in the forecast.
+However, this is yet to be formally approved and Policy and Resources committee has asked for all Period 5 forecasts to only reflect the use of reserves approved at budget.
+The Period 5 forecast therefore includes a net use of reserves in 2016-17 of £1.073m to meet commitments.
 This does not assume use of reserves to offset general overspend.
-The 2016-17 forecast outturn position for reserves is therefore £1.650m.
+The 2016-17 forecast outturn position for reserves is therefore £1.775m.
 Provisions totalled £3.127m at 1 April 2016, mainly for the provision for bad debts.
 The projected use of reserves and provisions is shown at Appendix D.

-2.11 Capital Programme
+2.12 Capital Programme

-2.11.1 The department's three year capital programme is £23.387m.
+2.12.1 The department's three year capital programme is £23.387m.
 The programme includes £8.368m relating to Department of Health capital grant for Better Care Fund (BCF) Disabled Facilities Grant (DFG) and Social Care Capital Grant, which is passported to District Councils within the BCF.
 Agreements are being put in place with district councils as part of the BCF programme of work, to monitor progress, use and benefits from this funding.
 The capital programme also includes £6.931m for the social care and finance replacement system.
 The priority for use of capital is Housing with Care and the development of alternative housing models for young adults.
+Unallocated capital grant has been re-profiled to move expenditure to 2017/18.
 There are no adverse variances to be reported at this stage.
 Details of the current capital programme are shown in Appendix E.